Showing posts sorted by relevance for query fodder. Sort by date Show all posts

 I loved Hi-Soft!!

 Isn't Diamond Edge a brilliant program?
-One of its features is 'Test Disk' which scans for various types of potential problems and, only the other day, this saved my bacon because Drive C (a 32MB partition) suddenly reported itself as 22MB.
+One of its features is 'Test Disk' which scans for potential problems.
+Only the other day, this saved my bacon because Drive C (a 32MB partition) suddenly reported itself as 22MB.
 Why I do not know, but Diamond Edge came to the rescue and fixed several serious errors!!

-I have also found it particularly useful to optimise (defrag) the partitions in order to better stream audio for (storage) demanding games (Cannon Fodder / Xenon II) or other programs like ST Video Player.
-I try and defrag the drives on a monthly basis.
-Don't even get me started with Undelete, another superb part of the Diamond Edge suit.
+I have found it particularly useful to optimise (defrag) the partitions in order to better stream audio for (storage) demanding games (Cannon Fodder / Xenon II) or other programs like ST Video Player.
+I defrag the drives on a monthly basis.
+Don't get me started with Undelete, another superb part of the Diamond Edge suit.

 Monday, April 02, 2018